martiabr/putti-plotter-plot/ideas.md

 - Play with new shapes feature
 - Write code for shading shapes.
 Combined with occult and multiple layers this could create cool effect of random shapes on top of eachother.
 Would also be cool in black.
 - Wace function collapse + truchet tiles
+- Simple idea: transform grid lines by some nonlinear transform - conformal mapping type stuff.
+Little code and quick to draw but could look cool.

 - Map library with geotif.
 Autoscaling to fit a4.
 Crop function to fit a4.
 More easily prototype with low resolution then go to real.
 - DNT map series - add cabins and paths and stuff somehow?
 Investigate if UT has API of some sorts.
 Series of different national parks.